LANIXX-HH/runfromyaml/README.md

   * `level` - the following levels are possible: info, warn, debug, error, trace, fatal, panic
   * `output` - define how the output should happen
-    * <nil> - it nothing is defined, no output will be created :)
+    * NIL (nothing was set. missing output option) - it nothing is defined, no output will be created :)
-    * stdout - should be default output
+    * `stdout` - should be default output
-    * file - all the output will be redirected to json logfile (implemented with logrus module) in the current temp directory. by start of this program the logging json file will be shown.
+    * `file` - all the output will be redirected to json logfile (implemented with logrus module) in the current temp directory. by start of this program the logging json file will be shown.
     * rest - this payload should be delivered only via http post request as YAML. by default, if the programm is running in rest api mode, output will be overwritten to `rest`

 ### Define environment variables